-- e.
-Statement Regarding Refrigeration.
-If an Edible Retail Marijuana Product is perishable, a statement that the product must be refrigerated. - 4.
-Skin and Body Products (Topical, Suppositories and Transdermal).
-The label(s) on all skin and body products shall also include: - a.
-Topical Product Potency Statement.
-For topical product the potency statement required by Rule R 1002-1 shall be stated as the number of milligrams of active THC and CBD per Container. - b.
-Suppository and Transdermal Product Potency Statement.
-For suppository and transdermal product, the potency statement required by Rule R 1002-1 shall be stated as the number of milligrams of active THC and CBD per suppository or transdermal and the total number of milligrams of active THC and CBD per Container. - c.
-Expiration/Use-By Date.
-A product expiration or use-by date, after which the skin and body product will no longer be fit for use.
-Once a label with an expiration or use-by date has been affixed to any Container holding a skin and body product and any Marketing Layer, a Licensee shall not alter that expiration or use-by date or affix a new label with a later expiration or use-by date. - d.
-Production Date.
-The date on which the skin and body product was produced which may be included in the Batch Number required by Rule R 1002-1. - C. No Other Intended Use Permitted.
-No intended use other than those identified in this rule shall be identified on any label.
-Licensees shall accurately identify all intended use(s) from the exclusive list of intended uses in this rule on the label. - D. Multiple Intended Uses.
+Marijuana Testing Facility.
+Once a label with an expiration date has been affixed to a Container containing Alternative Use Product, a Licensee shall not alter that expiration date, or affix a new label with a later expiration date. - Production Date.
+The date on which the Alternative Use Product was produced, which may be included in the Batch Number required by Rule R 1002-1. - d.
+All other requirements identified by the Alternative Use Designation. - D. Multiple Intended Uses.
 Any Retail Marijuana, Retail Marijuana Concentrate or Retail Marijuana Product having more than one intended use shall identify every intended use on the label and shall comply with all labeling requirements for each intended use.
 If there is any conflict between the labeling requirements for multiple intended uses, the most restrictive labeling requirements shall be followed.
 Licensees shall not counsel or advise any consumer to use Retail Marijuana, Retail Marijuana Concentrate, or Retail Marijuana Product other than in accordance with the intended use(s) identified on the label.